Purpose of this notice

 Third party websites

-The information accessible from this site may be derived from a variety of sources, so despite our best efforts there may be inaccuracies.
+The information accessible from the site may be derived from a variety of sources, so despite our best efforts there may be inaccuracies.
 Links and references to other web-sites, organisations or people outside of CICRA are provided for convenience only and should not be taken as an endorsement by CICRA.
 Users may find content on our Site that links to the sites and services of others.
 We do not control the content or links that appear on these third party sites and are not responsible for the practices employed by websites linked to or from our Site.
 In addition, these sites or services, including their content and links, may be constantly changing.
 These sites and services may have their own privacy policies and customer service policies.
 Browsing and interaction on any other website, including websites which have a link to or from our Site, is subject to that website's own terms and policies.

 When you contact us by any means with an enquiry, complaint or information relevant to our functions